SanjanaYasna/holybike/README.md

 Functions:
 create: checks if user is valid, flashes successful or unsuccessful user creation
 user_params: passes in params to create
+profile: assigns user to current session user for profile pages

 ## Views